GETTING STARTED

 Tap the “Investor” tab at the bottom of the Upstream app, then tap “Update Personal Information” tile and select the information that you wish to change and “Notarize” the information using your Signing Key.
 If you are having difficulty or have any questions on this, please contact servicedesk@upstream.exchange.

-Every Upstream buy or sell order is notified to the user by a push notification to the Upstream app and will appear in the Upstream app’s “Me” screen under the “Message Center”.
+Every Upstream buy or sell order is notified to the user by a push notification to the Upstream app and in your “Message Center”.

 Upstream users that have passed KYC may request monthly account statements by contacting us by e‐mail at servicedesk@upstream.exchange.